 Until more research is carried out, however, milk thistle is not recommended as the primary treatment option for liver problems.
 But it may be a helpful complementary treatment to try.

 2. Promotes skin health

 Milk thistle may help to promote healthy skin.
-A 2015 study found that milk thistle helped improve inflammatory skin conditions when applied to the skin of mice.
+A

-Milk thistle was also found to have antioxidant and anti-aging effects on human skin cells in a laboratory environment in another study.
+Milk thistle was also found to have antioxidant and anti-aging effects on human skin cells in a laboratory environment in